 The evaluation strategy is grounded in evidence-informed practice.
-In the first place, Falmouth aims to better understand its institutional context, using our enhanced data analysis capacity (see Strategic Measure 2); then, to draw on existing research and evidence to ensure that practice is informed by the latest sector developments; and finally, to commission or conduct deep-dive research and evaluation to understand the Falmouth-specific context and inform continuous improvement in practice and outcomes.
-Developing evaluation capacity will start from 2019-20.
-Capacity building will focus on a range of stakeholders across the institution, particularly for those responsible for access and participation measures, as per the distributed leadership model (see Strategic Measure 1).
-As such, an internal 'community of practice' will develop to ensure that evaluation tools, resources and good practice are shared and that this supports collaboration and quality, consistency and efficiency of practice.
-At the same time, evaluation outcomes must form part of a clear formative feedback loop and Falmouth will ensure that activity and evaluation activity are aligned and mutually reinforcing.
+Falmouth aims to better understand its institutional context, using our enhanced data analysis capacity (see Strategic Measure 2); then, to draw on existing research and evidence to ensure that practice is informed by the latest sector developments; and finally, to commission or conduct deep-dive research and evaluation to understand the Falmouth-specific context and inform continuous improvement in practice and outcomes.